lyzl2010/SWAT4LS_2017_Hackathon/Cancer_Prediction_with_H2O/readme.md

-These stub-codes works only with Spark 2.x version
+These stub-codes works only with Spark 2.x and sparkling-water-core_2.11 (version 2.2.0)
 # How to use this code repostory:
 - Pull this repository using $ git clone https://github.com/rezacsedu/SWAT4LS_2017_Hackathon.git
 - Then move to CancerPredictionApacheSpark directory